Skip to content

 Code coverage data can be a powerful tool when refactoring existing code.
 Use coverage reports to identify areas of the codebase with low test coverage.
 These areas often represent higher risk for introducing bugs during refactoring.
 Prioritize writing tests for these under-tested sections before making significant changes.
 This approach helps ensure that your refactoring efforts don't inadvertently introduce new bugs.
 By using coverage data to guide your refactoring, you can confidently improve the structure and maintainability of your code while minimizing the risk of regressions.
 Remember to set realistic coverage targets based on your project's specific needs and constraints.
 Regularly review and update your tests and coverage strategies to adapt to changes in the codebase and evolving project requirements.

-Maintain Effective Code Coverage
+Maintaining Effective Code Coverage Over Time

 After you’ve implemented a code coverage strategy, the work doesn’t stop there.
 Maintaining effective code coverage requires ongoing effort and a commitment to best practices.
 Think of it like tending a garden—you need to weed, water, and prune to keep things flourishing.